 regular and continuing basis.

 *Ability to stand or walk up to 4 hours at a time.

-*Ability to visually differentiate colors for the purposes of food safety.
+*Able to visually differentiate colors for the purpose of food

-*Ability to effectively communicate (written and spoken) in English.
+*Able to effectively communicate (written and spoken) in

 *Fine dining or catering experience.